sawal386/bayesian_models_for_machine_learning/README.md

 numpy, scipy, csv

 # Additional Notes
-Each Program is tested on dataset provided by the instructor.
+Each program is tested on dataset provided by the instructor.
 The datasets can be found in the folder containing the code.